 - The Dictionary Effect, exhaustive and impenetrable would be Dataviz

-- The Novel Effect, simple and hierarchised would be Data Storytelling
+- The Novel Effect, simple and hierarchized would be Data Storytelling

 Rational and emotion-based decision-making

 The decision-making process isn’t only rational.
 Neuro-scientists proved that decisions are made by the prefrontal cortex that manages emotions.
 To convey a message, one needs to address a person’s emotions.
 How?
 By telling a story.
 Storytelling calls on imagination and emotions.
-Advertisement in the consumer goods sector for instance uses it to create an emotional connection.
+Advertisement in the consumer goods sector, for instance, uses it to create an emotional connection.
 The product isn’t the main focus but the story and the experience are.
-My last favourite ad: Nike, Madonna, 86 doing her 45th Ironman.
+My last favorite ad: Nike, Madonna, 86 doing her 45th Ironman.

 If you would rather share a good novel to your coworkers than a dictionary.
 If you get that you need to convince and talk them into taking action using emotions: data storytelling is made just for you.